← All playbooks

 Theory behind the playbook.

-Why agentic recruiting changes how teams design hiring workflows — and what the modern stack looks like.
+How AI changes the way teams design hiring workflows, and what a modern recruiting setup looks like.

 AI News